SamiaNiha/corticosteroid-receptor-chipseq-analysis/README.md

-# corticosteroid-receptor-chipseq-analysis
-ChIP-seq differential binding analysis of glucocorticoid and mineralocorticoid receptor occupancy in rat hippocampus using DiffBind, DESeq2 and Bioconductor.

 # ChIP-seq Analysis of Corticosteroid Receptor Binding Dynamics Across Circadian and Stress States in the Rat Hippocampus

 ## About This Project